|Copa America 2011|

 ST: Salomón Rondón

-After starting out at Aragua, he went on to spend most of his career in Spain, appearing in La Liga with Las Plames and Málaga, and in Russia with Rubin Kazan and Zenit St Petersburg.
+After starting out at Aragua, Salomón Rondón went on to spend most of his career in Spain, appearing in La Liga with Las Plames and Málaga, and in Russia with Rubin Kazan and Zenit St Petersburg.
 At this moment, he is with West Bromwich Albion in England.
+At the time of writing, he is with Newcastle United.
 In 2008, he received his first cap at the age of 18.
 Since then, he has earned over 60 caps.

 ST: Ruberth Moran